Paediatric respiratory diseases

 10:45

-Various pathophysiological mechanisms leading to OSA cardiovascular sequale and their relevance
+Various pathophysiological mechanisms leading to cardiovascular sequalae of OSA and their relevance

 C. Lombardi(Milano (MI), Italy)